 I use social media to promote my work in Wolverhampton and celebrate key achievements for our city.
 I was elected on a manifesto which set out our agenda for reform.
 It is based on a philosophy of levelling up opportunities and infrastructure for everyone.
-As an MP, I have a particular political viewpoint which I know not everyone will agree with.
+As an MP, I have a political viewpoint that I know not everyone will agree with.
 I also know that others will have their own views and opinions that I may not agree with.
 I respect this.
-Even if I don’t agree with someone’s views, it is their right to have a different viewpoint to mine.
+Even if I don’t agree with someone’s views, it is still their right to hold them.

 - As I have mentioned above, the primary purpose of my social media accounts is to champion local issues and promote my work in Parliament on behalf of my constituents.
 If you are identified as not living or working in the constituency, you may have your comments ignored, hidden, or removed.

-- Abuse and threats of any kind will not be tolerated – even if you think that the words that you have used are mild or were posted with tongue in cheek.
-Any comments that my team and/or I feel are not polite or respectful may be hidden or deleted without prior notice and the account that is posting them may be blocked and reported to the social media companies and the to Police.
-We have a zero-tolerance policy, which means all threats and abuse will be reported straightaway to appropriate authorities.
+- Abuse and threats of any kind will not be tolerated – even if you think that the words you used were mild or posted with tongue in cheek.
+Any comments that are felt not to be polite or respectful may be hidden or deleted without prior notice.
+The account that is posting them may also be blocked and reported to the social media companies and to the Police accordingly.
+I have a zero-tolerance policy, which means all threats and abuse will be reported straightaway to appropriate authorities.

 - Advertising of any kind is not permitted and any genuine recommendations of products or services that people make in the comments are the responsibility of the person making the recommendation.